cabooster/DeepCAD-RT/About.md

 - Recording fast biological processes necessitates high imaging speed and the **short dwell time** further intensifies the shortage of photons.
 - The **quantum nature of photons** makes the stochasticity (shot noise<sup>*</sup>) of optical measurements inevitable.
 The intensity detected by photoelectric sensors follows a Poisson distribution parameterized with the exact photon count.
 In fluorescence imaging, detection noise dominated by photon shot noise exacerbates the measurement uncertainty and obstructs the veritable visualization of underlying structures, potentially altering morphological and functional interpretations that follow.

-**shot noise: In optics, shot noise describes the fluctuations of the number of photons detected (or simply counted in the abstract) due to their occurrence independent of each other.
-There are other mechanisms of noise in optical signals which often dwarf the contribution of shot noise.
-When these are absent, optical detection is said to be "photon noise limited" as only the shot noise remains.*
+**In optics, shot noise describes fluctuations in the number of photons detected as they occur independently of each other.
+There are other noise mechanisms in optical signals that often make the contribution of shot noise appear negligible.
+When these noises are not present, optical detection is said to be "photon noise limited" because only shot noise is left.*